Nikithakayitha/SignDetection/README.md

 3.Detecting Sign language in Real time

-1. **Labelling images for Object detection**

-Collect images using python and opencv, then label them with Lable image package

-Steps:
-**1. Prepare image labels using labelImg:**
+### Collecting images:

    Key dependencies to capture images:

-    *OpenCV
+   #### OpenCV

-    *OS: helps us work with file paths
+   #### OS: helps us work with file paths

-    *Time: gives a time break in between each of the images that we collect (enabling to move our hands in oredr to collect different angles for the sign language model) *uuid: helps in naming image files
+   #### Time: gives a time break in between each of the images that we collect
+   (enabling to move our hands in oredr to collect different angles for the sign language model)

-   Downloads required:
+   #### uuid: helps in naming image files

+Create a folder to save the images captured using the IMAGES_PATH.
+Next thing is to create labels that we are going to collect and specifying the number of images required.
+Later on, create a directory for labels, and start collecting images using the video capture.
+Finally, on collecting images, we have to get all the images to a single folder in order to label them with no duplications.

-    *LabelImg(python package helps in labelling images for sign detection) Dependencies for LabelImg:
+### Setup LabelImg(python package helps in labelling images for sign detection)

+   Dependencies for LabelImg:

-        *Install PyQt5- conda install pyqt5
+   **Install PyQt5** conda install pyqt5

+   **Install lxml** conda install -c anaconda lxml

+These commands enables label image work properly:

-        *Install lxml- conda install -c anaconda lxml setting up binaries- pyrcc5 -o resources.py resources.qrc command to run LabelImg(in cmd)- python labelling.py
+   **setting up binaries** pyrcc5 -o resources.py resources.qrc

- **2. Transfer learning using SSDMobileNet:**
- **3. Real time detection using a webcam and OpenCV:**

-2.CodeToCaptureImagesWithCamera
-    This code enables us to capture images which is used to train the model in recognizing the sign in real time.
+### Label Image and create Labelmap

+**command to run LabelImg** python labelling.py Specifically, we need to label each one of sign language poses.
+To do that, we have to use the labelling tool to draw square around the pose and type in the name of the label.
+Now on labelling data, we have to split them up into a training and testing partitions, which allows our model to train on a certain set of data, and test and evaluate on a seperate partition.

+Label map is a representation of all the different objects that we got within the model.
+After creating the labelmap, we have to go with tf records, which is a special file format the tensorflow object detection api likes to be trained.

+### Training model and detection

+Dependencies dor training model:

+   label_map_util and visualization_utils from object_detection.utils
+   model_builder from object_detection.builders

+Successful model building enables us to make real-time detection.

+**Not just Sign detection we can even work on different posture detection in a similar way.